Skip Navigation

 Length of Class

-Backyard Bugs (K-4th grades)
+Backyard Bugs (K-4th grade)

 Bug out about bugs!
 In this hands-on program students will discover what truly makes a bug a bug, from unique anatomy to fascinating habitats and quirky behaviors.
 Then, they’ll step into the role of being junior entomologists, closely observing real preserved specimens and documenting their findings through field notes and scientific sketches.
 Perfect for connecting science with observation, inquiry, and creativity.
 This is one buzzworthy experience your class won’t want to miss!